sciZer0/newdiscoveries/a/README.md

   <img src="/assets/images/16.png"/><br>
 </p>

-In this case, throughout every moment, Gravitational Force (Invisible hand) is pushing the 20 kg object downwards.
+In this case, during every moment, Gravitational Force (Invisible hand) is pushing the 20 kg object downwards.

 We want to calculate Force (Gravitational Force) pushing the 20 kg object.

 ATTENTION: The "official" Newton’s formula for calculating Force works absolutely correctly in CASE #1.

-Let’s take a close look at what is happening there — at what is going on.
+Let’s take a close look at what is happening there, at what is going on.

 So.